larprad/tetris/README.md

 ## Presentation

-The game is playable on smartphones and desktop3 game modes are available:
+The game is playable on smartphones and desktop.
+3 game modes are available:

 * Enduro: No time limit, it's about getting the best score as the speed increases every 10 rows.
 Suitable for beginners.